rackerlabs/docs-cloud-databases/apidocs/rst/devguide/general-api-info/replication.rst

 For information about monitoring read replication, refer to :ref:`monitoring read replication <cdb-dg-generalapi-monitoringread>`.

-For the API operations for replication, refer to http://docs.rackspace.com/cdb/api/v1.0/cdb-devguide/content/replication.html.
+For the API operations for replication, refer to :ref:`replication-operations`.